richardforrestbarker/Bardcode/README.md

 - [LibMan CLI](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/libman-cli) (for managing client-side libraries)
 - [Entity Framework Core tools](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) (for database migrations)

+### Python Requirements for OCR (Bardcoded.Ocr)

+- **Python version must be 3.12** for all environments.
+- **Windows users:** The Ninja build system must **not** be on your PATH, or else pip will use Ninja for building wheels instead of the default backend (setuptools).
+This will cause build failures for some dependencies.
+If you encounter build errors, ensure Ninja is not present in your PATH.
+For instance, you might find it installed with Visual Studio.

 ### Installing LibMan CLI

 To install the LibMan CLI tool globally, run: